Milanche74/My-topics-challenge/README.md

 On initializing and via data-handler-service, word-cloud component requests data from server a binds its data to child components (word components).

-Each word component is responsible for assertaining specific properties of each topic and assigning proper styling to the element.
-There are 6 posible font sizes depending on topics popularity and 3 possible text colors depending on the sentiment score.
+Each word component is responsible for ascertaining specific properties of each topic and assigning proper styling to the element.
+There are 6 possible font sizes depending on topics popularity and 3 possible text colors depending on the sentiment score.
 User can get information regarding each topic's popularity and sentiment values by clicking a topic label.
-Word component than passes that metadata to data-handler-service which streams that value to matadata component.
-Initialy, metadata component display short instruction on how to get metadata information.
+Word component than passes that metadata to data-handler-service which streams that value to metadata component.
+Initially, metadata component display short instruction on how to get metadata information.

 Data-handler-service has its own API for dealing with http errors.
 If server call responds with an error, this service will ensure that observable returns a safe value so that app can keep running and informs message service that there is a message to be displayed.
 Also, there is an element that indicates that content is loading.